open-telemetry/opentelemetry.io/content/en/docs/languages/java/automatic/spring-boot.md

 export OTEL_RESOURCE_ATTRIBUTES="deployment.environment=prod"
 ```

-Alternatively, you can use the Spring Boot style:
+Alternatively, you can use an environment variable to update a single resource attribute:

 ```shell
 export OTEL_RESOURCE_ATTRIBUTES_DEPLOYMENT_ENVIRONMENT="prod"